 which has been computed by hashing the character

-string A
+string A.

 Example: (An example is somewhat meaningless, but here's one anyway.)

-Before: A 'PERFORM-INITIALIZATION' PRIME 53 After: HASH 11
+Before: A 'PERFORM-INITIALIZATION'

-(MAKE STring)
+MAKEST (MAKE STring)

 In the original version of the Flecs translator,